-At Touro College, awards can range up to \$2000 per academic year for the Perkins Loan.
-No interest accrues while the student is in college.
-For Perkins Loan borrowers, repayment begins nine months after graduation or leaving school, or after a student drops below half-time status.
+No interest accrues while the student is attending school at least on a half-time basis.
+Repayment begins for existing Perkins Loan borrowers nine months after graduation, or after a student drops below half-time status.
+For first-time loans disbursed after Oct.
+1, 1992, the borrower will make minimum monthly payments of \$40.
+Borrowers are allowed up to ten years to repay the loan depending on the amount borrowed.
 An additional extension is permitted for low-income borrowers.
-Borrowers are allowed up to ten years to repay the loan depending on the amount borrowed.